grafana/explore-traces/docs/sources/_index.md

 Using **Full traces** provides insights into the errors in the root of your traces or at the edge of your application.
 For other investigations, you could use **Server spans** signal type if you're interested in any entrypoint to any service or **Database calls** if you're concerned about databases.

-To correlate attribute values with errors, you can use the **Comparison** tab.
+To correlate attribute values with errors, you can use the **Breakdown** tab.
 This tab surfaces attributes values that heavily correlate with erroring spans.
 The results are ordered by the difference in those attributes by the highest ones first which helps you see what's causing the errors immediately.